thorpej/CoPicoVision/README.md

 ![CC BY-SA 4.0](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)

 ## Project Status
+### Update - Dec 30, 2024
+Aaaaand I've realized I made another error, this time in the SGM extended memory support.
+Specifically, when disabling the BIOS ROM.
+I foolishly used /WR as an input signal to the decoder, completely forgetting the fact that the Z80 memory cycle timings are very different from the I/O cycle timings.
+To fix this, I'm going to need to change the MEMDEC GAL inputs and equations (it should take /RD as an input rather than /WR).
+I will post a re-work for the rev 2.0 boards (it will involve cutting a trace and running a short bodge wire between the Z80 and the MEMDEC GAL).

 ### Update - Dec 29, 2024
 I've realized that I made a major error in the clock frequency for the AY-3-8910, and this is going to require me to spin the board.
 Basically,